congthang1/jitsi-kubernetes/README.md

 Kubernetes 1.18.10

-This repo is origin from https://github.com/DushmanthaBandaranayake/jitsi-kubernetes-scalable-service
+This repo is based on https://github.com/DushmanthaBandaranayake/jitsi-kubernetes-scalable-service

-Thanks for this great work but I need to make it a different way.
+Thanks for this great work but I need to make it a different way to enable multi shards and regional with octo.

 # Prequirements